 Background: The Division of Berlin

-The Blockade and the Berlin Airlift
+Two Historic Actions The Blockade and Berlin Airlift Marred the Berlin Crisis

 The Berlin Crisis was a pivotal moment in the Cold War for several reasons: